Martha's Vineyard Airport: Terminal

-Martha's Vineyard Airport Terminal has one of the smallest terminals in Massachusetts, and it contains two gates, a restaurant, a ticket area, bathrooms, and baggage claim.
-The secure room during the summer month is an outdoor tent where all secure passengers will be waiting for the flight.
-The TSA at MVY only contains 1 area to screen all passengers simultaneously.
-The ticket area contains about 12 counts 2 for JetBlue, 2 for Delta Airline, 2 for American Airlines, 4 for Cape Air, and 2 for any future airlines.
-The baggage claim is located on the right side of the terminal, and it's located when the car rentals are located.
+Martha's Vineyard Airport Terminal has one of the most miniature terminals in Massachusetts, and it contains two gates, a restaurant, a ticket area, bathrooms, and baggage claim.
+During the summer months, the secure room is an outdoor tent where all secure passengers wait for flights.
+The TSA at MVY only contains one area to screen all passengers simultaneously.
+The ticket area contains about 12: two for JetBlue, two for Delta Air Lines, two for American Airlines, four for Cape Air, and two for any future airlines.
+The baggage claim is on the terminal's right side, near the car rental area.
 The restaurant and the management building are located on the left side of the terminal.
-The restaurant is located before TSA, so there is no place for food after the TSA screening.
+The restaurant is located before the TSA, so there is no place for food after the TSA screening.
 Part of the building has pictures and airplane models of the airport in WWII.

 Airlines and destinations

-American Eagle operate E175 regional jets into Martha's Vineyard operated by Republic Airways.
-They operate seasonally from the 2nd week of June till the 2nd week of September, and some days operate up to 5x a day.
+American Eagle operates seasonally from June till September using their E175; American Eagle can operate up to 7x a day out of MVY.

 Cape Air/Nantucket Airlines operates the Cessna 402 and Tecnam P2012.
-They operate year-round, with some days operating 40 times a day at the airport in the summer season and some days operating 10 - 15 times a day in the winter.
+They operate year-round, with some days operating 40 times a day at the airport in the summer season and others operating 15 to 25 times a day in the winter.

-Delta Connection (operated by Republic Airways)operates E175 regional jets to both New York–JFK and New York–LaGuardia.
-They operate seasonally from around Memorial Day till late October.
+Delta Connection operates E175/E170 regional jets to both New York–Kennedy and New York–LaGuardia.
+They operate seasonally from around Memorial Day until late October.

-JetBlue operates the E190 to Martha's Vineyard.
-With the delay of the retirement of their E190, JetBlue does not have a definite date to start the operation of their A220-300 into MVY.
-They operate seasonally from May to October with flights up to 7x a day.
+JetBlue operates the A220-300 to Martha's Vineyard; JetBlue can operate up to 6x daily on peak season and 4x daily during the off-season.

 Tradewind Aviation operates the PC-12 into Martha's Vineyard.
 They operate 15 times a day in summer and five times or more during winter.